 The Royal Resorts Employee Relief Fund was set up after Hurricane Gilbert in 1988 to help staff whose homes had been destroyed or seriously damaged by the powerful storm, and it was reactivated in 2005 in the wake of Hurricane Wilma when 283 employees sought assistance.
 In 2006, its mission was expanded to help staff cope in times of need arising from illness, providing care, compassion and financial support and alleviating the burden on the household at a time when problems seem insurmountable.

-A committee comprised by the Resort Operations Director, the Corporate Human Resources Manager and the Chief Financial Officer administers the Royal Resorts Employee Relief Fund and aid is given on a case-by-case basis after studies and an evaluation of the circumstances.
+A committee comprised by the Resort Operations Director, the Corporate Human Resources Manager and the Chief Financial Officer manages the Royal Resorts Employee Relief Fund and aid is given after a case study.

 As the COVID-19 pandemic triggered an economic crisis in the Mexican Caribbean, many Royal Resorts employees such as housekeepers, waiters, kitchen workers and bellboys who receive part of their salaries from guest tips were facing financial hardship.
 At the end of March 2020, the Royal Resorts Foundation launched an emergency appeal to help them.